trokhymovych/RRTest/README.md

 ## Revert Risk models benchmarking:
-Repository that implements the logic for revert risk models performance testing and comparing It is mainly based on the model inference logic is implemented in [![Knowledge Integrity repo](https://img.shields.io/badge/GitLab-repo-orange)](https://gitlab.wikimedia.org/repos/research/knowledge_integrity)
+Repository that implements the logic for revert risk models performance testing and comparing.
+It is mainly based on the model inference logic that is implemented in [![Knowledge Integrity repo](https://img.shields.io/badge/GitLab-repo-orange)](https://gitlab.wikimedia.org/repos/research/knowledge_integrity)

 ### Data used: